moonbeam-foundation/moonbeam/pallets/randomness/README.md

 note over Para: Block #222\nFulFill Randomness using\n0xBBBBBB...or 0xCCCCCC...
 ```

-_(In this schema, we can see that validator Y can decide the epoch 2 randomness by producing or skipping its block)_
+_In this schema, we can see that validator Y can decide the epoch 2 randomness by producing or skipping its block._

 ### Multiple slot leaders